Candida Die Off Symptoms

 - Treatment Options

 Candida die off symptoms include: weak/sore muscles, headache, digestive problems (gas, bloating, constipation or diarrhea), fatigue, fever, chills, rapid heartbeat, skin rashes/itching and a mild decrease in blood pressure.
 These symptoms arise when the Candida microorganisms living inside the body are rapidly destroyed, releasing waste and toxins that were once trapped inside these cells into the body all at once.
+These symptoms can arise from things like rapid changes in eating (candida diet), medications and the overgrowth hitting such a point that the offending fungus greatly outstrips its food supply.
 The process generally lasts about a week, be sure to report severe reactions or symptoms that last longer to your doctor.

 - weak/sore muscles